Aircastle Limited (AYR) Expected to Announce Quarterly Sales of $182.62 Million

 Posted by Emily Bradson on Apr 9th, 2018

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 15th.
-Shareholders of record on Wednesday, February 28th were paid a dividend of $0.28 per share.
-The ex-dividend date was Tuesday, February 27th.
-This represents a $1.12 dividend on an annualized basis and a yield of 5.73%.
-Aircastle’s dividend payout ratio (DPR) is presently 59.89%.

-WARNING: This piece of content was reported by Macon Daily and is the property of of Macon Daily.
-If you are accessing this piece of content on another domain, it was copied illegally and reposted in violation of US and international copyright and trademark legislation.
-The original version of this piece of content can be viewed at https://macondaily.com/2018/04/09/aircastle-limited-ayr-expected-to-announce-quarterly-sales-of-182-62-million.html.
+COPYRIGHT VIOLATION WARNING: This article was originally posted by Macon Daily and is owned by of Macon Daily.
+If you are viewing this article on another publication, it was copied illegally and republished in violation of United States and international copyright legislation.
+The original version of this article can be read at https://macondaily.com/2018/04/09/aircastle-limited-ayr-expected-to-announce-quarterly-sales-of-182-62-million-updated-updated-updated.html.

 About Aircastle